FlorianEagox/QuizletQuery/README.md

 * If the token cannot be found, 404

 ## Frontend
-In the `/frontend/` directory of the project, I've created a static frontend that uses the API. it's live at the the demo link above
+In the `/frontend/` directory of the project, I've created a static frontend that uses the API. it's live at the demo link above
 >**https://sethpainter.com/quizletquery**

 I made it so that anyone could extend it in any way they want and the frontend included here serves as an example of how you might use the API in your frontend.
-It's written mostly with javascript, but could be greatly improved as I did not put a ton of time into styling it as this is primarily a backend project.
+It's written mostly with javascript but could be greatly improved as I did not put a ton of time into styling it as this is primarily a backend project.
 ## Limitations
-This program is definatly not perfect and there are a lot of things that could be improved in the future
+This program is definitely not perfect and there are a lot of things that could be improved in the future
 ### Google CSE allows maximum 100 queries per day
 Given the small scope of the project, I've just included my CSE API key, but if it gains more users or grows in scale, I would either have to require users to provide their own API key or pay $5 per 10,000 queries.
-I could posibly switch to a search engine that allows more free queries.
+I could possibly switch to a search engine that allows more free queries.
 ### The server uses exact string matching
 This is a major limitation.
 When viewing text, a human can obviously distinguish slightly different, but nearly exact flashcards with their questions, but this program cannot.
-It uses a very rudementary algorithm to compare strings that will not account for similar strings with text in different locations.
+It uses a very rudimentary algorithm to compare strings that will not account for similar strings with text in different locations.
 The program removes all none alphanumeric characters and casing from both strings to compare them.
 I could fix this by making use of a fuzzy string comparison library like FuzzyWuzzy
 ### The application is written to work only when served on a single thread
-I (so far) did not want to use a database, file, or other form of persistent storage, given that all data hase a maximum idle lifetime of 30 minutes.
+I (so far) did not want to use a database, file, or other form of persistent storage, given that all data has a maximum idle lifetime of 30 minutes.
 As such, I wrote the server to store all knowledge bases as a dictionary.
-When serving the application with multiple workers, each worker will not have access to the same dictionary and there is no way to consistenly serve the same user the same dictionary, and the program will not function properly when run with multiple workers.
+When serving the application with multiple workers, each worker will not have access to the same dictionary and there is no way to consistently serve the same user the same dictionary, and the program will not function properly when run with multiple workers.
 ## Contribution and Usage
 Do whatever the frick you please with it.
 I'd greatly appreciate it, if you like it, to share it with someone else or consider checking out some of my other stuff.
 If you have the ability to contribute and can fix some issues or add useful features, gopher it!